2023–24 CAASPP Test Administrator Tutorial

 Please watch the following video to view a live demonstration of a test administrator administering a CAASPP test to a classroom of students.
 This video shows the beginning, middle, and end of a test session with various student scenarios and helpful tips.

-Setting Up a Test Session in Test Administrator Interface
+Setting up a Test Session in the Test Administrator Interface

-Please watch the Starting and Stopping an In-Person Test Session video to understand how to open the Test Administrator Interface, start a test session, and stop a test session.
+Please watch the Starting and Stopping a Test Session video [00:10:10] to understand how to open the Test Administrator Interface, start a test session, and stop a test session.